camsr003/Combinatorial-Texts/README.md

-Project for Creative Coding and Generative AI that outputs a story made from data scraped from public domain books.
+Project for Generative AI & Creative Coding that outputs a story made from data scraped from public domain books.